Harshit0143/MTL458-Operating-Systems/README.md

 # MTL458-Operating-Systems
-Course assignments of MTL458 (Operating Systems) at IIT Delhi
+Course assignments of MTL458 (Operating Systems)
+Use `run,sh` in the respective folders to run the code.